DesignSafe-CI/api-user-guide/docs/create_client.md

 API keys are used to authenticate and store your user credentials for a specific client application.
 To generate API Keys:
 ```
-% clients-create -S -N sd2e_client -D "My client used for interacting with SD2E"
+% clients-create -S -N sd2e_client -D "My client used for interacting with Designsafe"
 API username:   # enter TACC username
 API password:   # enter TACC password